 Current explanations focus on pathologies, e.g. gastrointestinal tract disorders or neurophysiological changes.
 Unfortunately, they don’t offer a solution other than often unsuccessful measures such as environmental enrichment, physical restraint, or surgery.

-But I don’t want to elaborate on the cribbing study here (read about it here).
+But I don’t want to elaborate on the cribbing study here (learn more about it here).
 I want to point out, though, that her owner could not tolerate the cribbing and tried various things to stop the behavior.

 Now that I started handling her daily, I soon realised that underneath that complying soldier was a precious gem waiting to be uncovered and polished.